-The cop who killed Philando Castile has been aquitted
+The cop who killed Philando Castile has been acquitted

 Castile's death last year was livestreamed on Facebook by his girlfriend